 Art enthusiast paradise sights: The best Amsterdam Museums

 With over 75 museums, each showcasing a wide variety in art forms and history, Amsterdam is known to be a dream for art admirers.
 And that’s without even taking all the different exhibitions into account.
-We can imagine it is hard to choose, so let’s start our list of attractions with the top museums to visit.
+We can imagine it is hard to choose, so let’s start our list of Amsterdam attractions with the top museums to visit.

 The Rijksmuseum is probably the most visited attraction in the Netherlands.
 Inside this magnificent building world famous artworks like Rembrandt’s The Night Watch and Vermeer’s The Milkmade can be marveled at.
 Wander around the Cuybers library with its wide collection of art history texts and pay a visit to the beautiful gardens.
 In for some culinary masterpieces?
 Michelin star restaurant Rijks serves mouthwatering dishes with mostly local ingredients.